meilisearch/meilisearch-dotnet/README.md

 var updateStatus = await index.UpdateDocumentsAsync(new Movie[] { new Movie { Id = "1", Title = "Carol" } } );
 ```

-Update Status has a reference `UpdateId` to get the status of the action.
+Update Status has a reference `Uid` to get the status of the action.

 #### Get Documents <!-- omit in toc -->